chloe-trn/audio-frequency-visualizer/README.md

 ### Audio Player Controls
 ![Audio Controls](./read-me-images/audio-player.png)
-* The current MP3 audio can be paused, played, and the user can click to a certain time stamp.
+* The current MP3 audio can be paused, played, and the user can skip around to different time stamps.
-* The total length of the song and it's current time stamp is displayed.
+* The total length of the song and its current time stamp is displayed.
 ### Volume Control
 <p>
 <img src="/read-me-images/volume-unmute.png" width="150" />